ravikt/sceneflowgan/README.md

 ## Acknowledgement

-We would like to thank [Soumen Ghosh](https://sites.google.com/site/soumenca/) and [Shiv Ram Dubey](https://sites.google.com/site/shivram1987/) for providing support and insightful discussion.
+We would like to thank [Soumen Ghosh](https://sites.google.com/site/soumenca/) and [Shiv Ram Dubey](https://sites.google.com/site/shivram1987/) for providing feedback and insightful discussion.
+The work was supported by Department of Science and Technology, Government of India under Project ECR/2016/00652.

 ## Reference